25 Types of Bats in New Mexico

 5. Mexican Free-tailed Bat

 The Mexican Free-tailed Bat, Tadarida brasiliensis, is a bat in the Molossidae family.
 The name Mexican refers to the species distribution across North America and Central America, not just to its country of origin.
-This means that they are types of Bats in New Mexico.
+This means that there are different types of bats in New Mexico.

 They are closely related to two other species: Texas Free-tailed bats and Northern Broad-nosed bats.
-These three bat species can be distinguished by their teeth shapes and markings on their wings.
+These three bat species can be distinguished by the shape of their teeth and the markings on their wings.

 6. Big Free-tailed Bat